Initiatives for the Environment

 Sodick has also adopted a Compliance Helpline (whistle-blowing system) with the objective of preventing and rapidly responding to wrongdoing or unethical behavior perpetrated by employees or corporate officers.
 We have also set up and operate internal and external points of contact for addressing such matters.

-Sodick will adopt the Employee Assistance Program in order to practice health management.
-We have established contact points not only within the company but outside as well for people to receive consultations about their mental and physical health, harassment, and other topics.
+Sodick adopts the Employee Assistance Program in order to practice health management.
+We have established contact points not only within the Company, but also outside the Company including with medical specialists and lawyers, in order for employees to receive consultations about their mental and physical health, harassment, and other topics.

 Through this, we have established a structure where people can receive care before things get out of hand as we focus on setting in place a work environment where employees can work with peace of mind.

 We have also set up similar contact points for overseas representatives and their families, and make every effort to ensure that they can adapt comfortably to life overseas.